American School Dhahran

-American School Dhahran (ASD) (formerly called Dhahran Academy) is a coeducational day K-12 school located in Dhahran, Saudi Arabia as part of the International Schools Group.
-Founded in 1962 as Dhahran Academy, the non-profit school primarily served children of the staff of the US Consulate in Dhahran.
+American School Dhahran (ASD) (formerly called Dhahran Academy and Dhahran High School) is a coeducational day K-12 school located in Dhahran, Saudi Arabia as part of the International Schools Group.
+Founded in 1962 as Dhahran Academy, the non-profit school initially primarily served children of the staff of the US Consulate and after 1965 children of staff at the new College of Petroleum and Minerals in Dhahran.
 Dhahran Academy was renamed to be Dhahran High School in 1999 after the school moved to provide a full K-12 American curriculum.
 In 2021, ISG's Dhahran Elementary Middle School and Dhahran High School merged to become the American School Dhahran.

 Organization

 The International Schools Group, under which ASD operates, is governed by a 12-member Board of Trustees.
 One member of the Board is a representative of the US Consulate in Dhahran.
 The school operates under a license issued by the Saudi Arabian Ministry of Education.
 The school receives overseas assistance from the United States Department of State.

 Curriculum

 American School Dhahran offers an American curriculum.
 In high school, ASD offers Advanced Placement and International Baccalaureate courses.
 Students may elect to pursue the IB Diploma Programme, AP Capstone Diploma, or the regular ASD Diploma.
 The school accepts transfer credits from selected institutions.

 The college-preparatory high school offers over 60 courses in the American curriculum.
 In addition, the Advanced Placement program consists of 10 courses, while the International Baccalaureate Diploma Programme offers 27 courses.
 These IB courses are also accessible to US and AP Capstone Diploma students as certificate courses.